 UGC NET New Syllabus & Exam Pattern.
-National Testing Agency (NTA) has updated the syllabus of all papers for the UGC NET 2021 session.
+National Testing Agency (NTA) has updated the syllabus of all papers for the UGC NET 2022 session.
 Candidates willing to appear for the July or December session exam should follow the updated syllabus of their subject.
+For more details are available at https://ugcnet.nta.nic.in.

 A notification issued by NTA reads, “The University Grants Commission has updated the syllabus of all NET subjects (including Paper-I on General Awareness).
 The updated syllabus of UGC-NET (Applicable for upcoming exams) is available on the UGC-NET website ugcnetonline.in.
 Moreover, the syllabus of paper 1 of the UGC NET exam GENERAL PAPER ON TEACHING & RESEARCH APTITUDE.
 This paper is common for all candidates and is compulsory for every candidate to qualify.